 To access the Utah code relating to the “Check Cashing and Deferred Deposit Lending Registration Act”, follow the link below to the Utah State Legislature’s web site.

-Beginning November 1, 2013, the Department and the National Mortgage Licensing System (NMLS) have partnered to obtain company information.
+Beginning November 1, 2013, the Department and the Nationwide Multistate Licensing System (NMLS) have partnered to obtain company information.
 For currently registered deferred deposit lenders you simply need to file the NMLS Company form (MU1) on the NMLS website.
 For all new deferred deposit lender applicants you will start on NMLS,submit the MU1 required information, and follow the instruction on the Utah “Company New Application Checklist”.
 In the online NMLS registration you will need to submit the fee of $400, and provide additional information required on the new application checklist.

 For registration details follow the links below:

 Check to see if your lender is registered with us.
 Click the link below.